victorlucachi/victorlucachi.github.io/journal/void9-wiring-guide.md

 ### 6. Soldering the column wires

 The step above needs to be repeated for each column of the macropad, and then soldered in.
+Any excess wire that is leftover on the last switch of the column will be trimmed off.
 ![](/uploads/void9_guide/DSC_2885.jpg)

 ### 7. Soldering the row wires